Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Phase decoherence and fragmentation of two-component BECs

 We now examine the phase decoherence patterns of two-component BECs at $T=0$, driven by a single state-dependent optical lattice.
 Both components are trapped by the same anisotropic harmonic potential.
-Without loss of generality, component A in this work is placed in an optical lattice whereas no external lattice is applied to component B. In this subsection, we fix the total atom number and the ramp-up time, and vary the number ratio of A to B atoms.
-Both species fragment as the A lattice is applied, but with more B atoms, the B atom fragmentation is much reduced.
+In this subsection, component A is placed in an optical lattice whereas no external lattice is applied to component B. We fix the total atom number and the ramp-up time, and vary the number ratio of A to B atoms.

-Having prepared the initial state of superfluid BECs placed in the harmonic trap, we linearly turn on the optical lattice up to a final height of $s_{max,A} = 10$ in ramp-up time of $\omega_R\tau_{RU}=250$ ($\tau_{RU}$=11 ms), then maintain the height until the end of simulations:
+Having prepared the initial state of superfluid BECs placed in the harmonic trap, we linearly turn on the optical lattice up to a final height of $s_{max,A} = 10$ in ramp-up time of $\omega_R\tau_{RU}=250$ ($\omega_R$ is a recoil frequency as defined in Appendix \ref{sec:num_meth}), then maintain the height until the end of simulations: